Smith won't play in the Pro Bowl due to neck and elbow injuries, Todd Archer of ESPN.com reports.

 Smith was a limited participant in practice Tuesday and Wednesday, but he was a full go Thursday.
 The veteran left tackle will resume his usual starting role versus the Seahawks.

 Smith was a full participant in the first two practices of the week, but he was downgraded to limited for Friday's session.
 The Cowboys won't risk anything with their starting left tackle, especially with their No. 4 playoff spot locked in.
 Expect Cameron Fleming to fill in for Sunday's game.

-Smith (knee) will not need offseason surgery, Brandon George of The Dallas Morning News reports.
+Smith (neck) is active for Sunday's game against the Colts, Brandon George of The Dallas Morning News reports.